For a long time, distance learning or correspondence courses as they were sometimes known, had a stigma attached to them.

 - Discipline and determination -what do you feel like doing after a hard day at work?
 It probably doesn’t include picking up a heavy text book or writing an assignment.
 For students who study from home, this exactly what they did – and do – time after time.
 Online courses show initiative, self-discipline and the ability to self-manage.
 Surely these attributes are all sought after qualities by employers?

 - Bucking the trend – attending university is expensive.
 Students are graduating with debts of between £15,000 and £29,000, the highest in the English-speaking world.
 Post-graduate students are bucking this trend, preferring to work and study, progressing their education and careers without debt.
+Moreover, some governments support their students by providing funding for courses.
+For example, in Australia, you can find such course by completing the eligibility check.

 We are interested in what you think about online courses or home study diplomas.